My Son Sanctuary Vietnam – Champa cultural heritage

 My Son Sanctuary history

-My Son Sanctuary is not just a complex of ancient temples – it is a silent witness to the long and profound history of the Champa Kingdom.
-According to archaeological findings and ancient inscriptions, the first temple at My Son was built in the 4th century during the reign of King Bhadravarman.
-Initially, this sacred site served as a place of worship and royal rituals dedicated to Shiva – the supreme god in the Brahmanic religion embraced by the Cham people.
+My Son Sanctuary is not just a complex of ancient temples – it is a silent witness to the long and profound history of the Champa Kingdom in central Vietnam.
+According to archaeological findings, the first temple was built in the 4th century under King Bhadravarman, serving as a sacred site dedicated to Shiva.
+From the 8th to the 13th century, My Son reached its golden age, becoming the most important religious and cultural center of the Champa Kingdom.
+More than 70 structures were constructed, including main towers (Kalan), shrines, and ceremonial halls, showcasing the remarkable architectural and artistic sophistication of the Cham people.

 A masterpiece of Cham Architecture

-- Smaller surrounding towers, which honor other deities or members of the royal family.
+- Smaller surrounding towers honoring other deities or royal figures

-- Additional structures such as stairways, altars, and beautifully carved statues.
+- Auxiliary structures such as stairways, offering halls, and ritual spaces

-The architectural style follows classic Hindu temple design.
-The tower roofs are pointed and shaped to represent Mount Meru – the sacred mountain believed to be the center of the universe in Hindu belief.
-The walls are covered with intricate carvings showing Hindu legends, graceful Apsara dancers, and divine figures like Ganesha (the elephant-headed god), Garuda (the bird god), and spiritual symbols like Linga – Yoni.
+The tower roofs are pointed and symbolize Mount Meru, believed to be the center of the universe in Hindu cosmology.
+The walls are richly decorated with intricate carvings of Apsara dancers, mythological scenes, and divine figures such as Ganesha and Garuda.

 Is My Son Sanctuary worth it?
 Don’t miss these authentic experiences at this historical site!